Vancouver Foreclosure Litigation Lawyers

 This court oversight ensures fairness but also creates strict procedural requirements and timelines that must be followed carefully.

-How Foreclosure Proceedings Start in BC
+How Foreclosure Proceedings Begin in BC

 Foreclosure proceedings typically begin when a borrower fails to meet the terms of their mortgage agreement.